 Challenge to audience

 For the betterment of ourselves we should focus on coherent emotions, happiness, sadness, anger and love.
 Each of those emotions contributes positively to our survival and to our experience of this world.
 Although both sadness and anger bring negative affect, we should not consider those emotions to represent a negative contribution and attempt to suppress or negate them.
-Doing so may lead to unintended consequences and the uncontrolled release of suppressed emotion in places where we least expect and are least able to deal with them.
+They both exist for a reason and we should learn what that is, and how our knowledge of them can be used.